BrennanB/slff-draftrunner/README.md

 ## Updating

-Re-download the ZIP file from Github, and update your save directory.
+Re-download the ZIP file from Github, extract and replace all the files into the previous folder where you saved the draft runner.
+Ensure that the google API key is still in the correct folder.

 ## Running a draft